Sustainable Tourism: Our policy

 Responsible Ground Operators

 Our choice of who to work with locally is influenced by such quality-related approaches; while price is important to us (and you), we do not always work with the cheapest supplier.
-We have long-standing relationships and a good repport with all our ground crew teams, which involves a strong mutual trust and respect.
+We have long-standing relationships and a good rapport with all our ground crew teams, which involves a strong mutual trust and respect.
 Many of our ground handlers have been actively involved in setting up schemes for local people and porters, such as clothing banks and educations schemes, and are very committed to ensuring that the local people benefit through tourism.

 And in the UK

 When we plan our charity treks and cycles, any impact on the environment and local communities is always taken into account.
-This care is taken for every country we operate in, including the UK.